Become a Member

 Allow our Special Events team to bring your vision to life!
 LBMA and LBMA Downtown are perfect for proposals, weddings, rehearsal dinners, receptions (cocktail and seated), meetings, luncheons, photoshoots and more.

 Dine at Claire’s

-The Long Beach Museum of Art was awarded a 2019 Museums for America Grant from the Institute of Museum and Library Services (IMLS) in the amount of $194,766 (Federal Award Number: MA-30-19-0515-19).
+LBMA was awarded a 2019 Museums for America Grant from the Institute of Museum and Library Services (IMLS) in the amount of $194,766 (Federal Award Number: MA-30-19-0515-19).
 Funding through the agency’s largest competitive federal grant program will enable the Museum to create and maintain digital assets focusing on the institution’s permanent collection of 271 women artists in all media, including wood, enamel, painting, sculpture, photography, and artist books.
-Over a three-year period, the project will result in free, online access to over 500 digital images and artist biographies via the Museum’s searchable online collections database.
-The project will provide public access to nearly 70 years of artistic output by California women from 1950 to present, thereby increasing its visibility and appreciation.
+Learn more about the Illuminating Decades of Women Artists Project.

 Grab your blankets and chairs and join us on the lawn for an outdoor screening of Style Wars directed by Tony Silver and produced by Tony Silver and Henry Chalfant.
 Artist, designer, and creative director Tristan Eaton will introduce the film.
 Capacity is limited; admission is donation-based.
 Please register using the link above.

 “There are two pandemics we are simultaneously fighting at this very moment.
 One is a disease that started about 7 months ago and the other is a disease that has plagued this country for over 400 years.” – Steve Martinez